ChameleonCloud/docs/source/technical/fpga.rst

    cd hello_world

-Since the Quartus software versions used to compile for the Nallatech and Terasic boards are different, both are installed and the right environment must be loaded prior to compiling.
+Prior to compiling, load the Quartus environment configuration for either the Nallatech or Terasic board.

 Nallatech: